Cotalker/documentation/docs/documentation/admin/survey/survey_templates.md

 | Input Type | The option are long text, short text and number. |  |

 :::note
-On the mobile app, QR code scans and NFC input can also be used to add text into the form.
+On the mobile app, QR Code scans and NFC input can also be used to add text into the form.
 To make this option available, refer to the [API documentation on _survey questions_](../api/surveys/questions#qr-code--nfc-function).
 :::

 ### Multiple Choice {#multiple-choice}